Find out what Covid-19 restriction level you are in and what this means with our interactive tool | Press and Journal

 Every local authority area in Scotland has been assigned a level which will set the Covid-19 restrictions in place for businesses and residents in that area.

-The Scottish system ranges from the highest tier, level four – which would impose tough measures but stop short of the nationwide lockdown in March – to the lowest, level zero, which is as close to normality as possible, with most businesses open.
+The Scottish system ranges from the highest tier, level four – which would impose tough measures but stop short of a nationwide lockdown like in March – to the lowest, level zero, which is as close to normality as possible, with most businesses open.

-Aberdeen and Aberdeenshire remain in level two, with the Highlands and islands and Moray in level one.
+Aberdeen and Aberdeenshire will remain in level two with the Highlands and Islands still in level one.

 This new lookup table is based on the tier which has been assigned to each area of Scotland.
 You can find your area by searching for your local authority.